Migraine headaches treatment and tactics

 - Medication overuse headaches.

-How should you manage your migraines?
+What is holistic migraine management?
 Discerning your particular triggers is vital.
 An important way to do this is to start a migraine diary.
 Your migraine diary should include:

 - When the migraine occurred